learn-co-curriculum/dsc-the-gradient-in-gradient-descent/README.md

 Note how this is a different task from what we have previously worked on for multivariable functions.
 So far, we have used partial derivatives to calculate the **gain** from moving directly in either the $x$ direction or the $y$ direction.

-> Here in finding gradient ascent, our task is not to calculate the gain from a move in either the $x$ or $y$ direction.
-Instead our task is to **find some combination of a change in $x$,$y$ that brings the largest change in output**.
+> Here, in finding gradient ascent, our task is not to calculate the gain from a move in either the $x$ or $y$ direction.
+Instead, our task is to **find some combination of a change in $x$,$y$ that brings the largest change in output**.

 So if you look at the path our climbers are taking in the picture above, *that* is the direction of gradient ascent.
 If they tilt their path to the right or left, they will no longer be moving along the steepest upward path.